Mean field theory of spin glasses: Fully connected models

 \subsubsection{The static spin glass susceptibility}

 The diverging susceptibility is more complicated in the spin glass case.
-In order to keep the discussion more general, we will avoid from now on to perform explicitly the average over the disorder and consider a single (large enough) sample, using the fact the susceptibilities are self-averaging quantities.
+In order to keep the discussion more general, we will avoid performing explicitly the average over the disorder and consider a single (large enough) sample, using the fact the susceptibilities are self-averaging quantities.
 In this way the following discussion can be extended straightforwardly to glassy systems without quenched disorder.